 Author: Mary Chang Story Writer: Inspiration, Creativity, Self-Empowerment

-I'm an award-winning short story writer, published memoir article writer and lifelong "work in progress" towards becoming a better writer.
+Stories inspired by fitness, community & people with inner strength.
+Life journey is about sparking your internal fire and finding your shine.
+I'm an award-winning short story fiction writer, published memoir writer, blogger and lifelong "work in progress" striving towards becoming a better person, parent and writer.
 Writing self-empowers me to share my voice and may inspire you to create your own stories or reflect about your own life journey.

 I capture life's moments that make me self-reflect, laugh, cry, scream, be curious, draw me into the past or somewhere new that scares me.
 Sometimes I tell a story in six words, sometimes in thousands.
 Someday, a novel.